davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
     This option enables infinite looping.
-Slides need <code>position: relative</code> in order for this to work.
-Note that if the carousel only has one slide it will fall back to <code>loop: false</code>.
-Also note that <a href="#containscroll">
+Slides need relative positioning in order for this to work.
+If the carousel only has one slide it will fall back to non looping behaviour.
+Note that <a href="#containscroll">
       <code>containScroll</code>
     </a> will be ignored if loop is enabled because the empty space is already filled with looping slides.
   </div>